LewisRa/python-design-patterns/README.md

 * `ClosedTickets` – observer, calculates (and prints) the sum of total closed tickets
 * `KPIsDisplay` – observer, just displays the current KPIs every time `update` is fired.

-### Command
+### Command (Action or Transaction Pattern)(Behavioral)

+Command Pattern provides a way to encapsulate a request as an object.
+The encapusulation lets you parametrize various objetcs with different requests.The command pattern also provides a simple way to support quenues and logs i.e. updating a databse ot creating an audit trail of requests.
 Command pattern with commands auto-discovery and fallback to NoCommand if there is no available command.
+- separate command logic
+- add potential capabilites
+  - validation
+  - undo

 * `command.commands.*` – contains custom available commands.
 * `command.executor.CommandExecutor` – the class, that is able to discovery and execute commands.